-- D. Bicycle/pedestrian. - (1) Internal walkways.
-Required in C-1, optional in C-2, C-3, and VC Zoning Districts.
-Continuous internal walkways shall be provided from the public sidewalk to the principal customer entrance of all principal buildings on the site.
-Walkways shall also connect other buildings on multibuilding developments, transit stops, and other focal points of pedestrian activity. - (2) Links to community.
-Required in C-1, C-2, and VC Zoning Districts, optional in C-3. - (a) Site plans shall preserve or create linkages with surrounding buildings, neighborhoods, and other parts of the community.
-The design of these links shall consider views, noise, traffic, security, lighting, the privacy of abutting commercial or residential neighbors, and other factors relating to the safety and welfare of the user. - (b) Internal pedestrian connections between abutting properties shall be provided to encourage walking and discourage additional auto trips onto major roadways.
-Connections shall avoid crossing parking lots, major interior roadways, service areas, drive-throughs, and other potential points of conflict.
-Where such crossings are unavoidable, they shall be well-marked and as direct as possible. - (3) Outdoor activity area.
-Optional in C-1, C-2, C-3, and VC Zoning Districts.
-Commercial buildings with footprints in excess of 15,000 square feet shall provide inviting open spaces where people can sit, relax, and socialize.
+1. Internal Walkways.
+Required in C-1, optional in C-2, C-3, and VC zoning districts.

+- Continuous internal walkways shall be provided from the public sidewalk to the principal customer entrance of all principal buildings on the site.
+Walkways shall also connect other buildings on multi-building developments, transit stops, and other focal points of pedestrian activity. - 2.
+Links to Community.
+Required in C-1, C-2, and VC zoning districts, optional in C-3. - a.
+Site plans shall preserve or create linkages with surrounding buildings, neighborhoods, and other parts of the community.
+The design of these links shall consider views, noise, traffic, security, lighting, the privacy of abutting commercial or residential neighbors, and other factors relating to the safety and welfare of the user. - b.
+Internal pedestrian connections between abutting properties shall be provided to encourage walking and discourage additional auto trips onto major roadways.
+Connections shall avoid crossing parking lots, major interior roadways, service areas, drive-throughs, and other potential points of conflicts.
+Where such crossings are unavoidable, they shall be well-marked and as direct as possible. - 3.
+Outdoor Activity Area.
+Optional in C-1, C-2, C-3, and VC zoning districts. - a.
+Commercial buildings with footprints in excess of 15,000 SF shall provide inviting open spaces where people can sit, relax, and socialize.
 Open spaces shall be designed as outdoor rooms, with consideration to ground surfaces, landscaping, lighting, site furnishings, and other physical elements.
-The outdoor activity area(s) shall cumulatively total 10% of the building size, but will not be required to exceed 1,000 square feet. - (4) Sidewalks.
-Required in C-1; optional in C-2, C-3, and VC Zoning Districts.
-Sidewalks and planted esplanades shall be provided by the developer within or near the right-of-way, or the North Windham sidewalk impact fee paid in accordance with Article 12 of this chapter.
+The outdoor activity area(s) shall cumulatively total 10% of the building size, but will not be required to exceed 1,000 square feet. - 4.
+Sidewalks.
+Required in C-1, optional in C-2, C-3, and VC zoning districts. - a.
+Sidewalks and planted esplanades shall be provided by the developer within or near the right-of-way, or the North Windham Sidewalk Impact Fee paid in accordance with Section 1200 of this Ordinance.
 In cases where new development calls for the construction of a new street, both sides of the street shall be developed where practical to encourage safe pedestrian and bicycle movement.
 Facilities shall be coordinated with abutting land uses to create interconnections throughout the commercial district and linkages to surrounding residential neighborhoods where appropriate.

-[Amended 5-14-2013 by Order 13-072] - (5) Crosswalks.
-Required in C-1; optional in C-2, C-3, and VC Zoning Districts.
+- 5. Crosswalks.
+Required in C-1, optional in C-2, C-3, and VC zoning districts. - a.
 Where sidewalks intersect with commercial driveways or roads, crosswalks shall be installed to emphasize the conflict point and improve its visibility.
-Materials for crosswalks shall be highly durable and slip-resistant.
-Raised crosswalks may be used as a traffic-calming device to make crosswalks more visible.
+Materials for crosswalks shall be highly durable and slip resistant.
+Raised crosswalks may be used as a traffic calming device to make crosswalks more visible.
 They shall be designed by a traffic engineer as part of the site circulation plan.
 Signs may be warranted at the discretion of the Town in certain situations as recommended by the Institute for Traffic Engineers (ITE).
-Materials selected for crosswalks shall allow safe bicycle movement across the surface. - (6) Bicycle parking/racks.
-The applicant shall provide facilities for the parking of two bicycles, or one space per 10,000 square feet of building area, whichever is greater.
+Materials selected for crosswalks shall allow safe bicycle movement across the surface. - 6.
+Bicycle Parking/Racks - a.
+The applicant shall provide facilities for the parking of 2 bicycles, or 1 space per 10,000 square feet of building area, whichever is greater.